fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

         - `glfw`
         - `wxPython`

-    Note: Use in Google Colab does not currently work because Colab does not offer support for `jupyter_rfb`
+    Note: Use in Google Colab is not highly functional.
+We recommend using an inexpensive alternative cloud provider such as CodeOcean or Lambda Cloud.
+We have tested these and `fastplotlib` works very well.

 How can I use `fastplotlib` interactively?
 ------------------------------------------